Wolf Ladejinsky: Biography

 The result was a public outcry.
 Members of the press repeatedly questioned President Eisenhower regarding the Ladejinsky case at a news conference held on January 12, 1955, particularly focusing on the fact that Ladejinsky was almost immediately chosen by Harold Stassen at the Foreign Operations Administration to direct the land reform program in South Vietnam, giving him full security clearance in order to fill a position even more sensitive than his previous one (Schrecker 1998; Back To Work 1955).

 One quoted Benson as having "branded Ladejinsky flatly as a member of two Communist front organizations, and as an economist analyst, and investigator for Amtorg, the Russian trading agency" (Woolley & Peters 2007b).
 John Allison, the U.S. Ambassador to Japan, protested the firing.
 Author James Michener wrote a letter to the New York Times stating "It is precisely as if Richard Nixon and Adlai Stevenson were to be charged with subversion.
-Mr. Ladejinsky is known throughout Asia as Communism's most implacable foe."
+Mr. Ladejinsky is known throughout Asia as Communism's most implacable and efficient foe, by encouraging socialism instead."